 I remedied this ignorance after reaching my lonely green room (a scene right out of This Is Spinal Tap, although it lacked the sad tray of hors d’oeuvres, or even a few spray-cheese stalagmites on Triscuits).
 I Googled Ms. Blume's name on my iPhone, discovering that she had authored twenty-nine books and was an award-winning novelist who had sold roughly 80 million copies of books aimed at children, young adults and adult adults.
 By all accounts she was the rock star of these genres, and her fan base would humble the likes of Prince, Justin Bieber and Jimmy Buffett.
-She has already laid waste to Hunter S. Thompson’s maxim about fame and fortune being not nearly synonymous.
+She long ago laid waste to Hunter S. Thompson’s maxim about fame and fortune -- how they are not nearly synonymous.

 I sneaked a glance outside the green room, where I found a long line of women and their daughters and their daughters' daughters and a few men who seemed cheerful about being there.
 I decided to follow this line toward the literary oracle who commanded so much attention.

-I imagined Ms. Blume’s imminent arrival upstairs: She would probably step out of a limousine, stemware in hand, cameras flashing, waving like a debutante as she stepped onto a red carpet.
+I imagined Ms. Blume’s imminent arrival upstairs: She would probably step out of a limousine, stemware in hand, cameras flashing, waving like a debutante as she glided onto a red carpet.

 It seemed as good a time as any to grow very jealous of Ms. Blume and hope that her limo broke down or that she had developed terminal writers cramp from signing books.
 But by then I, too, was caught up in the excitement.